-The Green Party's sole candidate in Louisiana this election cycle, Eliot S. Barron is making good on a promise to the citizens and voters of the state and nation: to be an alternative perspective on the ballot.
-Barron, whose civic duties have included a tour in the regular army, the census operation in 2010, and numerous volunteer positions for the International Red Cross, is intent on gaining ground where few might expect: the "safely" Republican House of Representatives.
+Green Party's veteran candidate in Louisiana this election cycle, Eliot Barron is making good on a promise to the citizens and voters of the state and nation: to be an alternative perspective on the ballot.
+Barron, whose civic duties have included a tour in the regular army, the census operation in 2010, numerous volunteer positions for the International Red Cross, and two prior congressional runs is intent on gaining ground where few might expect: the "safely" Republican House of Representatives.

 Steeped in both American and World History, a student of current affairs, and a strong voice for justice, freedom, peace, and the environment, Barron is a thoughtful and candid person, whose approach to politics is quite timely.

-A veteran of a campaign for a special election, the candidate this year has distinguished himself in print, on television and radio, and has even recorded a podcast series in an effort to let people know that the time has come to make a clear stand.
+A veteran of a campaign for a special election, the candidate in past years has distinguished himself in print, on television and radio, and has even recorded a podcast series in an effort to let people know that the time has come to make a clear stand.